What Is a Video Visit?

 No, Vermont law does not allow any recording to be made of patient video visits.
 Also, by law, patients are not allowed to record it from their end.

 Yes, those who participate in your care may be present.
-A special link is also available in MyChart that allows a family member or caregiver to join from another location.

 Most insurance carriers allow for some type of telemedicine visit.
 Eligibility and coverage, however, may vary from one insurance to another.
 Your care team will be able to help you understand how this impacts you.